-- description of any personal relationship with other members of the management body and/or key function holders of the supervised entity, the parent undertaking or their subsidiaries; with any qualifying shareholders of the supervised entity, the parent undertaking or their subsidiaries; or with clients, suppliers or competitors of the supervised entity, the parent undertaking or their subsidiaries; - description of involvement, either directly or indirectly, in any legal proceedings or out-of-court disputes against the supervised entity, the parent undertaking or their subsidiaries; - description of any business, professional or commercial relationship over the past two years with the supervised entity, the parent undertaking or their subsidiaries; or with clients, suppliers or competitors of the supervised entity, the parent undertaking or their subsidiaries; - description of any financial obligations towards the supervised entity, the parent undertaking or their subsidiaries that are cumulatively above EUR 200,000 (excluding private mortgages31), or any loans of any value that are not negotiated at arm's length or that are not performing (including mortgages); - description of any financial interests in the supervised entity, the parent undertaking or their subsidiaries; or in clients, suppliers or competitors of the supervised entity, the parent undertaking or their subsidiaries; - 6. whether or not the appointee is being proposed on behalf of any significant shareholder: - description of any positions of high political influence (either internationally, nationally or locally) held currently or over the past two years.
+- description of any personal relationship with other members of the management body and/or key function holders of the supervised entity, the parent undertaking or their subsidiaries; with any qualifying shareholders of the supervised entity, the parent undertaking or their subsidiaries; or with clients, suppliers or competitors of the supervised entity, the parent undertaking or the supervised entity's subsidiaries; - 2. description of involvement, either directly or indirectly, in any legal proceedings or out-of-court disputes against the supervised entity, the parent undertaking or their subsidiaries; - description of any business, professional or commercial relationship over the past two years with the supervised entity, the parent undertaking or their subsidiaries or with clients, suppliers or competitors of the supervised entity, the parent undertaking or the supervised entity's subsidiaries; - 4. description of any financial obligations towards the supervised entity, the parent undertaking or their subsidiaries that are cumulatively above EUR 200,000

+(excluding private mortgages34), or any loans of any value that are not negotiated at arm's length or that are not performing (including mortgages);

+- description of any financial interests in the supervised entity, the parent undertaking or their subsidiaries; or in clients, suppliers or competitors of the supervised entity, the parent undertaking or the supervised entity's subsidiaries; - 6. whether or not the appointee is being proposed on behalf of any significant shareholder; - 7. description of any positions of high political influence (either internationally, nationally or locally) held currently or over the past two years.

-The supervised entity should assess whether the potential conflict of interest is material, justifying why if not, and indicating how the potential conflict of interest is proposed to be mitigated or managed, including a reference to the relevant parts of the
+The supervised entity should assess whether the potential conflict of interest is material, justifying why if not, and indicating how the potential conflict of interest is proposed to be mitigated or managed, including a reference to the relevant parts of the supervised entity's conflicts of interest policy or any bespoke (i.e. specific or tailored) conflict management or mitigation arrangements.